How to Watch SUPER BOWL LI Online or Over-the-Air

 The Super Bowl is a culmination of hard work, busted knees, and concussed craniums; and even non-football fans have to stop and marvel at the spectacle that is this game.
 But if you’re a football fan and a first time cordcutter, you may be nervous about catching the big game without cable.

-If you’re just looking for Live Broadcast Link – Here you go – NBC EXTRA
+If you’re just looking for Live Broadcast Link – follow on Twitter.
+We will be blasting it out come game day.

-It’s sad to say that professional sports has become more about money than athleticism or sportsmanship; but fortunately for cord cutters, Super Bowl XLIX is one event you can watch with little hassle.
+It’s sad to say that professional sports has become more about money than athleticism or sportsmanship; but fortunately for cord cutters, Super Bowl LI is one event you can watch with little hassle.
 Today I’m going to show you four ways to watch the Super Bowl without Cable.
+Hint… all you need is access to FOX.

 Let’s get started!